 - Dragonslayer (1981).
 A kingdom chooses which virginal young woman will be sacrificed to a dragon by drawing lots.
 When Princess Elspeth learns that the King has made sure her name is never included in the lottery, she rigs it so that her name is chosen, and voluntarily goes to the dragon.
 Unfortunately she pays the price for her honesty and is eaten by the dragon's babies.

-- As the Tales of the Five Hundred Kingdoms books are based on Traditional myths and fairy tales, most evil dragons find themselves forced to capture a maiden, preferably a princess, at some point.
-Forms a major plotpoint in the second book, One Good Knight, which is 1/3 the myth of Andromeda, 1/3 George and the Dragon, although the dragon didn't actually have much choice in the matter, being under a compulsion at the time. and 1/3 trying very hard NOT to have the endings of either of those legends happen.
+- Tales of the Five Hundred Kingdoms: As the books are based on traditional myths and fairy tales, most evil dragons find themselves forced to capture a maiden, preferably a princess, at some point.
+This forms a major plot point in the second book, One Good Knight, which is 1/3 the myth of Andromeda, 1/3 George and the Dragon (although the dragon didn't actually have many choices in the matter, being under compulsion at the time), and 1/3 trying very hard NOT to have the endings of either of those legends happen.

 - The Dragon Hoard has a Story Within a Story about a princess who is kidnapped by a dragon.
 She inadvertently wins her freedom when she tries to mollify it by spinning straw into gold; it turns out the dragon is allergic to gold, and it lets her go before she can do any more damage.

-- Inverted in The Paper Bag Princess.
+- The Paper Bag Princess: Gender-inverted.
 A dragon carries off Prince Ronald, and Princess Elizabeth sets out to rescue him.